Ashraf-Bashir/Dutchizer/README.md

 # Dutchizer
-A tool to self-learn dutch
+A tool to self-learn Dutch